Chaplinsky v. New Hampshire

 Chaplinsky v.
-New Hampshire, 315 U.S. 568 (1942), was a landmark decision of the Supreme Court of the United States in which the Court articulated the fighting words doctrine, a limitation of the First Amendment's guarantee of freedom of speech.
+New Hampshire, 315 U.S. 568 (1942), is a landmark decision of the Supreme Court of the United States in which the Court articulated the fighting words doctrine, a limitation of the First Amendment's guarantee of freedom of speech.

 Background

 On April 6, 1940, Walter Chaplinsky, a Jehovah's Witness, was using the public sidewalk as a pulpit in downtown Rochester, New Hampshire, distributing pamphlets and denouncing organized religion as a "racket".
 After a large crowd had begun blocking the roads and causing a scene, a police officer removed Chaplinsky to take him to police headquarters.
-Upon seeing the town marshal (who had returned to the scene after having previously warned Chaplinsky to remain peaceful and avoid causing a commotion), Chaplinsky verbally attacked the marshal and was then arrested.
+Upon seeing the town marshal (who had returned to the scene after having previously warned Chaplinsky to remain peaceful and avoid causing a commotion), Chaplinsky addressed the marshal with derisive language and was then arrested.
 The complaint against Chaplinsky stated that he shouted "You are a goddamned racketeer" and "a damned fascist".
 Chaplinsky admitted that he said the words charged in the complaint, with the exception of "God".

 Chaplinsky was charged and convicted under a New Hampshire statute forbidding intentionally offensive speech directed at others in a public place.
 According to the law (chap.
 378, para.
 2 of the New Hampshire Public Laws prior to recodification in 1955), it was illegal for anyone to address "any offensive, derisive or annoying word to anyone who is lawfully in any street or public place ... or to call him by an offensive or derisive name."

 Chaplinsky appealed the fine that had been assessed, claiming that the law was vague and infringed upon his First Amendment and Fourteenth Amendment rights to free speech.

 Alternate views

-Some modern legal historians have disputed the generally accepted version of events that led to Chaplinsky's arrest.
-In an article, Columbia Law School professor Vincent Blasi's wrote that while preaching, Chaplinsky was surrounded by men who mocked Jehovah's Witnesses' objections to saluting the flag.
+Columbia Law School professor Vincent Blasi has disputed the generally accepted version of events that led to Chaplinsky's arrest.
+In a 2009 article, he wrote that, while preaching, Chaplinsky was surrounded by men who mocked Jehovah's Witnesses' objections to saluting the flag.
 One man attempted to strike Chaplinsky in full view of the town marshal, who warned Chaplinsky that he was in danger but did not arrest his assailant.
 After the marshal left, another man produced a flagpole and attempted to impale Chaplinsky, and while Chaplinsky was pinned against a car by the pole, other members of the crowd struck him.
 A police officer arrived and, rather than dispersing the crowd, took Chaplinsky into custody.
 En route to the station, the officer, as well as members of the crowd, insulted Chaplinsky and his religion.
 Chaplinsky responded by calling the town marshal, who had returned to assist the officer, a "damn fascist and a racketeer" and was arrested for the use of offensive language in public.